 Provide mental health training to all staff and ensure it is completed by September 15, as required.
-Such training should address recognition of the warning signs, whom to turn to for assistance, and how to access appropriate services
+Such training should address recognition of the warning signs, whom to turn to for assistance, and how to access appropriate services.

-District officials agreed with our recommendation and indicated they will take corrective action.
+District officials agreed with our recommendation and indicated they would take corrective action but did not formally respond in writing to our audit findings.